Could A Chronic Illness Deplete Your Retirement Savings?

 - Self Fund

-Properly Planning For Unexpected Long Term Care Costs At Retirement Keeps More Money In Pocket!
+Properly Planning For Unexpected Long Term Care Costs At Retirement Keeps More Money In YOUR Pocket!

 Sarah who is 65, was diagnosed six months ago with a chronic illness and would require extensive treatments and home therapy.
 Sarah has medicare and also carries a supplemental plan.
 After several months, Sarah discovered that her co-pays and deductibles were piling up.
 In addition, she needed help at home with several daily living activities (i.e. bathing) and would need to pay for a home health aid on a daily basis.